 → Sometimes children are struggling with a thought or feeling, and they need your help to process it.

-→ Sometimes children are struggling to communicate something, and they need you to dig deep.
+→ It’s possible that the child is struggling to communicate something, and they need you to dig deep.

-→ Sometimes children are discouraged because of constant correction, and they need you to fill their love tank up.
+→ And sometimes children are discouraged because of constant correction, and they need you to fill their love tank up.